-Residential Guest Visitor Accommodation Zone
+Accommodation Zone

-(Plan Change 4 Council Decision subject to appeal) Comprises a number of sites situated in residential locations that were previously either zoned or scheduled for guest visitor accommodation purposes in earlier district plans and continue to be used for guest visitor accommodation.
+Residential Visitor Comprises a number of sites situated in residential locations that were previously either zoned or scheduled for visitor accommodation purposes in earlier district plans and continue to be used for visitor accommodation.
 The zone provides for the ongoing operation, intensification or redevelopment of these established activities, compatible with the character and amenity of adjoining residential zones.